FSGModding/FSG_Mod_Assistant/README.md

 Download the installer for your platform from the [Releases](https://github.com/jtsage/FS19_Mod_Checker/releases) page - the program will install with 1-click, and auto-run when it's ready.

+### Download options

+Builds are available for the following:

+* win x64 Installer
+* win x64 portable (no need to install)
+* mac x64 DMG (disk image)
+* mac x64 ZIP (portable)

+Note: the mac builds probably work just fine on the new M1 macs.

 ### Something didn't work?!?